-What is the goal of the final rulemaking?
+What is the goal of the proposed rulemaking?

-This notice of final rulemaking implements the Dodd-Frank Act's statutory framework for certification and approval of self-regulatory rules and rule amendments submitted to the Commission by registered entities.
-The final rules also prohibit the listing or clearing of event contracts based upon certain excluded commodities, establish special procedures for certain rule changes proposed by systematically important derivatives clearing organizations, and provide for the tolling of review periods pending the resolution of jurisdictional requests from either the SEC or the CFTC.
-The final regulations are designed to ensure that new rules and rule amendments comply with the Commodity Exchange Act as amended by the Dodd-Frank Act.
+This notice of proposed rulemaking implements the Dodd-Frank Act's new statutory framework for certification and approval of new products, rules, and rule amendments submitted to the Commission by registered entities.
+The proposed rules also prohibit the listing or clearing of event contracts based on certain excluded commodities, establish special procedures for certain rule changes proposed by systematically important derivatives clearing organizations, and provide for the tolling of review periods pending the resolution of jurisdictional questions raised by either the SEC or the CFTC.